subbu-2005/wedding_management/README.md

-Alternatively, you can use a tool like concurrently to run both servers with a single command:
+Alternatively, use concurrently to run both servers with a single command:

 Install concurrently globally (or add it to your project):npm install -g concurrently